 Proposal 2a: if Proposal 1 is not agreeable, current WA need to be modified as below:

-WA: For no IPsec/IPsec transport mode, the source CU can be notified via F1AP signalling about the network IP addresses assigned to the boundary node by CU2.
+WA: For no IPsec/IPsec transport mode, the source CU can be notified via XnAP signalling about the network IP addresses assigned to the boundary node by CU2.

 If proposal 1 is agreeable, it may have some further impact.
 With Proposal 1, it can be safely assumed that all Donor-CUs use DSCP/IPv6 Flow Label for F1-C, for no-IPsec mode, IPsec transport mode as well as IPsec tunnel mode.
 Since all Donor-CUs use same DSCP/IPv6 FL for F1-C, the target Donor-CU (i.e. CU2 or CU3 in above example) can configure the traffic mapping for F1-C in target Donor-DU (i.e. Donor2-DU or Donor3-DU), without the assistance/request from Donor1-CU.
 The original purpose for CU1 to know the outer IP address is to configure the traffic mapping in Donor-DU.
 Since CU2 or CU3 can directly configure the traffic mapping in Donor2-DU or Donor3-DU.
 There may be no need for CU1 to know the outer IP address to be used for F1-C in IPsec tunnel mode.
 In no-IPsec or IPsec transport mode, CU1 can implicitly know the new IP address of the IAB, e.g. when the IAB-DU initiates the F1AP gNB-DU Configuration Update procedure over the SCTP association using the new IP address of the IAB.